Why England were right to show no mercy in ruthless destruction of Wales at Women’s Euro 2025

 England’s formation, in itself, was a confident move from Wiegman, who always planned for England to come into the tournament with more of an ability to adapt and be versatile.
 England have played three group games in three different ways, and with only one change between their starting line-ups.
 This one allowed James to take up central positions as Bronze pushed wide, while maintaining balance with Stanway, Walsh and Toone in the team.
 James, again, was a class above.

 Then, when England were cruising towards the quarter-finals, Wiegman used her options on the bench.
-All of Aggie Beever-Jones, Jess Park, Chloe Kelly and Beth Mead came on hungry to prove a point and the manner of Mead’s finish after cutting back inside suggested how vicious that competition is.
-That Mead and Beever-Jones also celebrated their second-half goals with the rest of the substitutes bench showed that competition remains healthy, but perhaps a few of the players who came on will go away wishing they had done a little more.
+All of Aggie Beever-Jones, Jess Park, Chloe Kelly and Mead came on hungry to prove a point and the manner of Mead’s finish after cutting back inside suggested how vicious that competition is.
+That Mead and Beever-Jones also celebrated their second-half goals with the rest of the substitutes bench showed that competition remains healthy.

+“I think we underestimate how hard it can be for the bench sometimes and players that don't get on the pitch as much and before the game started, we were all snapping as a little bit of our motivation,” Mead explained.
+“We actually said if anyone came on and scored we'd celebrate with each other and show appreciation.
+So I did that.”

 Join our commenting forum